catwomey/catwomey.github.io/_posts/2015-05-05-automating-your-workflow.markdown

 Recently I was tasked with ensuring that all of our projects where configured (in eclipse) to be utf-8 format.
 Why?
   Eclipse by default uses your system encoding, developers are using windows(CP-1252) and our deployment server is Linux (utf-8).
 So instead of troubleshooting every time a deployment crashes we are going to proactively force each project to use utf-8.
-My first instinct was that i'd be spending the day checking out every project, looking at the project properties
+My first instinct was that I'd be spending the day checking out every project, looking at the project properties
     and then running the unit tests.
 As I was about to start my arduous task it hit me, I should script this.